Wirecard shares plunge over 50% as financial report delayed again | DW | 18.06.2020

 The German payments provider has said it has billions of euros in discrepancies on its balance sheet.
 The 2019 financial report has been delayed four times.

-Shares in German payments provider Wirecard lost more than half their value within minutes on Thursday after the Dax-listed company said it was not possible for it to publish a delayed annual report due to "spurious" audit data.
+Shares in German payment service provider Wirecard lost more than half their value within minutes on Thursday after the DAX-listed company said it was not possible for it to publish a delayed annual report due to "spurious" audit data.

 Auditors Ernst and Young (EY) had identified "spurious balance confirmations" relating to "cash balances on trust accounts" that supposedly contained €1.9 billion ($2.1 billion), Wirecard said in a statement released Thursday morning.